Shushsa/docs/docs/exchange.md

 3. The instant finality of our consensus mechanism enables MMs/LPs to reduce risk, narrow spreads and reduce operating costs.
 4. Via partnership agreements; we will issue a number of 'validators seats' during our 'token mining' event to MMs and LPs wishing to integrate with Kira.

-## Q3: IDEX recently went full KYC, on LP you state that users will never be forced to do KYC for crypto to crypto pairs.
-How can you ensure that?
+## Q3: IDEX recently went 'full KYC'; in the lite paper you state that users will never be forced to perform KYC for crypto-to-crypto pairs.
+How can you ensure this?

-If you hold custody of user funds then you need to implement the KYC.
-This is the law in most jurisdictions.
-Kira does not operate an exchange and does not hold custody of user funds.
-If you want to exit fiat from Kira you can use the gateways of any of the 3rd party companies with appropriate licenses, such as Bity, E-money, Menapay, etc. These companies can KYC their customers.
-It all varies between jurisdictions, for example in case of Bity you can cash out up to $5000 per month without any KYC.
+In most jurisdictions, exchanges that custody user funds are required to KYC their users.
+Kira does not custody funds, however, if you want to withdraw fiat from KiraEx you'll need to use a 3rd party gateway that holds the appropriate licenses, such as Bity, E-money or Menapay.
+These companies all KYC their customers, but the thresholds vary between jurisdictions; for example, in case of Bity, users can withdraw up to $5000 USD per month without triggering KYC.

 ## Q4: How is Kira better than Binance DEX which is also using Tendermint consensus?